 hold on plot(n(900:end),x(900:end),'k:') xlabel('Time index (n)') ylabel('Amplitude') hold off

 Finally, compare the Wiener filter coefficients with the coefficients of the adaptive filters.
 While adapting, the adaptive filters try to converge to the Wiener coefficients.

-For instance, the following successive calls produce the same output after resetting the object.
+For instance, these successive calls produce the same output after resetting the object.

 [ylms,elms,wlms] = lms(v2,x); [ynlms,enlms,wnlms] = nlms(v2,x);

-If you do not reset the filter object, the filter uses the final states and coefficients from the previous run as the initial conditions for the next run and set of data.
+If you do not reset the filter object, the filter uses the final states and coefficients from the previous run as the initial conditions and data set for the next run.

-To analyze the convergence of the adaptive filters, look at the learning curves.
+To analyze the convergence of the adaptive filters, use the learning curves.
 The toolbox provides methods to generate the learning curves, but you need more than one iteration of the experiment to obtain significant results.